shadowed1/ChromeOS_PowerControl/README.md

 - 0.41: `Rewrote BatteryControl with dynamic battery path detection.
 Added monitor command to BatteryControl.
 Rewrote monitor commands for PowerControl and FanControl.
 FanControl kick start is a bit more graceful.` <br><br>
 - 0.42: `Replaced cat logic with read for lower cpu usage on monitoring loops.
 Thanks to Denny and Saragon for great ideas.` <br><br>
 - 0.43: `Fixed fancontrol poll rates from not updating properly.
-Fixed sleepcontrol audio detection and simulated activity.
+Loosened sleepcontrol audio detection and simulated activity parameters.
 Moved disable_dark_suspend=0 logic into read section.
-Cleaned up sending fake activity script to be bit more aggressive. ` <br><br>
+Cleaned up sending fake activity script to be bit more aggressive.
+Relaxed zero rpm kickstart.
+Added back verbose logging (To do: Plan on implementing log levels recommend by Saragon).` <br><br>

 __Acknowledgements:__